 Students find help defining their interests and abilities, researching different fields, planning job shadowing and developing job-hunting skills through the Bates Career Development Center.
 The office has programs, timelines, and advice for all students and alumni, not just graduating seniors.

 Bates’ career counselors offer a valuable perspective on careers and graduate education relative to the choice of major, and they can provide insights on growth industries, and the invaluable role of internships.

 BCDC hosts on-campus interview sessions with representatives of graduate and professional schools and businesses, as well as an annual graduate and professional school fair.

-Internships can help students clarify career goals and gain experience in professional fields.
-Sophomores and juniors may apply to the endowed Ladd Internship Program, which places selected students into eight- to 10-week summer positions with companies and organizations in a broad spectrum of industries.
-There are a wide variety of paid and unpaid internships available through Jobcat and the Liberal Arts Career Network with the majority posted during Jan-March for summer.
+Internships can help students clarify career goals, test passions, build skills, and develop networks in professional fields.
+We hope that all students will have at least one internship while here at Bates College.
+By participating in the Purposeful Work internship program, students may apply to paid internships specifically designated for Bates students or to positions they independently secure.
+There are a wide variety of paid and unpaid internships available through JobCat and the Liberal Arts Career Network with the majority posted during Jan-March for summer.
 Large corporate internships along with finance and consulting internships tend to be posted October through December.

 Participating in an internship can help you to determine whether or not you want to pursue a career in a specific field, as well as giving you valuable experience to add to your resume.
 Bates College offers several research, community-based learning support, grant and fellowship opportunities, as well as linking to sources for thousands of other possibilities.